Rural Action Sustainable Agriculture: Building Healthy Local Food Economies in Appalachian Ohio

-Launched in spring of 2009, this free online resource provides comprehensive directories of regional food producers and the local businesses that support them so that consumers to make an informed decision about where they buy their food.
+We manage an online resource for local partners to increase their market presence and community impact.
+Launched in spring of 2009 and redesigned in 2013, Ohio Foodshed is a free online resource that provides comprehensive directories of regional food producers and the local businesses that support them so that consumers can make an informed decision about where they buy their food.
 Learn More

 Sustainable Agriculture Staff

-Tom is currently the President of the Board of Directors for Community Food Initiatives, and is a Board member of the Ohio Ecological Food and Farm Association.
-His work has been featured in the Appalachian Regional Commission Magazine, and in a recent Central Appalachian Network Case History of the Chesterhill Produce Auction.
+Tom is currently on the Board of Directors for Community Food Initiatives and is a Board member of the Ohio Ecological Food and Farm Association.
+His work has been featured in the Appalachian Regional Commission Magazine, Our Ohio magazine and television, Yes!
+Magazine, WOUB Public Media, and in the Central Appalachian Network Case History of the Chesterhill Produce Auction.

 Contact Tom at firstname.lastname@example.org for more information about Rural Action’s work with agriculture in Appalachian Ohio and to learn how we can work with you.

 Bob Fedyski is the Local Food Specialist for Rural Action Sustainable Agriculture.
 He currently serves producers and consumers as a resource for using and sourcing fresh, local, and organic products, recognizing the multiple benefits, including flavor, nutrition, and support of the local economy.